ocuroot/ocuroot.com/_posts/10-breaking-out-of-yaml.md

 To blunt the edges of some of these disadvantages and embrace the nature of living in an imperative world, Ocuroot includes features like [pipeline rendering](/blog/07-enabling-pipeline-visualization) and a [REPL](https://docs.ocuroot.com/cli/commands/repl).
 Future items on the roadmap include a more complete testing suite, so you can verify your shared logic.

-## Give it a try!

-Ocuroot is currently in a private alpha, but you can try out its Starlark-based configuration today with the [interactive playground](https://playground.ocuroot.com)!